DZD-eV-Diabetes-Research/redcap-docker/config_vars_list.md

 # User provisioning

-This container image can prefill the database with users. for more details have a look at [User provisioning](USER_PROV.md)
+This container image can prefill the database with table users. for more details have a look at [User provisioning](USER_PROV.md)

 Available env vars: